mbapple/waypoints/README.md

 	- [ ] Diving
 	- [ ] Hiking
 	- [ ] misc.
-- [ ] Fix issue where map appears over navigation bar
+- [X] Fix issue where map appears over navigation bar
+- [ ] Fix emojis not always loading

 Genearal Cleanup to do by hand:
 - [ ] Use the same component when viewing destinations by stop category, by country, by list